2013 – Gluten Free Living

 If you’re looking for a fantastic Greek Salad recipe with a homemade dressing then give Greek Salad with Grilled Chicken and Bacon a try sometime.
 It is really an awesome recipe, and your whole family will enjoy it!
 For those in your family who need meat in their salads, then this really fits the bill for them, too.
 This is a satisfying main dish in and of itself.
 Add some French Bread with some dipping oil and you won’t need anything else!

+We loved Greek Salad With Grilled Chicken and Bacon.
+Feta cheese makes this recipe succulent and the pepperocinis provided a lot of zip.
 Greek Salad with Grilled Chicken and Bacon is filled with great veggies like tomatoes, cucumbers, kalamata olives, red and green bell pepper, pepperocinis, green onions and lettuce.
 While I used spring mix because that’s all I had on hand, Romaine lettuce or other lettuces can be substituted.

-I really liked the taste of the grilled chicken on this salad.
+My husband really liked the addition of chicken and bacon to his favorite salad.
+It made the salad much more substantial for him.
+I really liked the taste of the grilled chicken.
 Just sprinkling both sides of the chicken with Italian seasoning brought delicious flavors to this salad.
 But you can use whatever seasonings you usually use or prefer when grilling chicken.

 Here’s what I did.

-Place spring mix or Romaine lettuce in a large salad bowl.
+Meanwhile, place spring mix or Romaine lettuce in a large salad bowl.

-Add green pepper strips.
+Add red and green bell pepper strips.

-Add sliced pepperocinis.
+Add diced green onions and sliced pepperocinis.

+Add olives.
 Crumble Feta cheese over top.

 Add chicken slices to the top of the Greek Salad.
 Cover and refrigerate until ready to serve.

+Greek Salad with Grilled Chicken and Bacon is a great dinner salad to prepare for company.
+This recipe will serve at least 6 hearty appetites!
 Greek Salads have so much going for them.
 The blends of oil, vinegar and feta cheese with spices like basil, oregano and parsley are amazing.